Tara Stiles

-Tara Leann Stiles is an American model turned yoga instructor and founder of Strala Yoga in New York City (NYC).
-Stiles grew Strala from one studio based in the SoHo neighbourhood of NYC to a studio and training business with currently over 1,000 instructors (called Guides) leading classes in 15 countries to thousands of people weekly.
+Tara Leann Stiles is an American model turned yoga instructor, and founder of Strala Yoga in New York City (NYC).
+Stiles grew Strala from a studio based in SoHo, New York City to a studio and training business with currently over 1,000 instructors (called Guides) leading classes in 15 countries to thousands of people weekly.
 Harvard did a case study on Stiles' business titled The Branding of Yoga, which uses Stiles as a case study in branding.

 In 2007, Tara starred in Yoga For, produced by Ford Models.
 Vanity Fair reported on a yoga video that Stiles specifically designed for Sarah Palin; the "Vanity Fair" reporter commented, "Tara Stiles has got to be the coolest yoga instructor ever."

 Early life

 Stiles grew up outside of the Chicago Metropolitan area, in Morris, Illinois.
 Her parents designed their passive solar home, helped by the fact her father worked at a nuclear plant.
 She has one sibling, an older brother, Chad, who is an electrician.